erizov/Professor/semester_3/lecture_13_integration_patterns/message_queue/README.md

 4. Implement Message Queue from scratch using only the function signature
 5. Modify Message Queue to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the atechniques execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Message Queue for a specific use case (e.g., nearly sorted data)
+7. Optimize Message Queue for a specifapplyuse case (e.g., nearly sorted content)
 8. Implement a parallel or distributed version of Message Queue
 9. Compare Message Queue performance with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Message Queue to solve a production problem
+10. Design a structure that uses Message Queue to solve a production problem
 11. Create unit tests with 100% code coverage for Message Queue
 12. Write a technical blog post explaining Message Queue to beginners

 ## Real-World Applications

-- **Enterprise Applications**: Message Queue is widely used in production systems
+- **Enterprise Applications**: Message Queue is used in production systems
-- **Performance Optimization**: Applied to improve system efficiency
-- **System Design**: Integral part of scalable architecture patterns
+- **Capability Optimization**: Applied to improve system efficiency -Architecturetem Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions